Sofia-Romero/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my first blog!"
 ---

 I'm Sofía,

-This is my first github Page.
+**This is my first Jekyll blog.**
-It will get better :eyes: